arvsrao/arvsrao.github.io/_drafts/2022-03-03-prospective-projection.md

 <figcaption> Figure #3 Standard clipping volume.
 Image attribution  http://www.songho.ca/opengl/ </figcaption>
 </figure>

-The canonical view volume is also an orthographic volume; so when points are in the canonical frame they are orthographically projected to the screen.
+The canonical view volume is also an orthographic volume; so when points are in the canonical frame they are orthographically projected to the screen at $z = 1$.

 ## Mapping the Orthographic View Volume to the Canonical View Volume